-These are custom made with love!
+Each kit is custom made with love!
 I don’t have a storefront, so drop me a note if interested.
 Fits 19-22 NDs/ND2s.
 For other model years, you can check your pinouts against this.
-I understand ND/ND2 pinouts are the same (until 22 for now).
-Installation instructions (with video) also provided.
+Installation instructions (with video) are also provided.
 By purchasing this kit you accept the Limitation of Liability

-The following are a list of sequences and braking modes that can be selected.
+The following are a list of sequences and braking modes.
 Sequences start once when the lights are turned on, then the unit falls to whatever the default running light mode is.
-Brake mode triggers once with braking then again after a delay period (so not to annoy).
+Brake mode triggers once with braking then again after a delay period (so not to annoy drivers behind you).

 Sequences (scroll to bottom to see videos for each sequence):

 - Default (red running light mode)

 - K.I.T.T. / Larson Scanner in Colour